• Skip to primary navigation

 These White Chocolate Raspberry Muffins are bursting with juicy raspberries and have white chocolate chips on the inside and outside!
 The flavor combination of white chocolate, raspberry, and maple extract is out of this world!

-three baked muffins on white rectangular dish with raspberries and white chocolate chips scattered around the muffins
+Three baked muffins on white rectangular dish with raspberries and white chocolate chips scattered around the muffins.

 Muffins are a quick and easy treat to enjoy any time of the day and with your favorite beverage.
 For me, it's coffee; for my husband, it's milk!
 Also, try my banana nut muffins or chocolate muffins!